Frequently Asked Questions

 Is financial aid available for summer?

-- The Office of Student Financial Aid will accept applications for financial assistance for summer study.
-A student will be considered for Vanderbilt need-based grant assistance if the student is required by his or her school to attend summer school or will be able to graduate early by attending.
-Institutional loan funds may be available on a limited basis.
+- A student will be considered for Vanderbilt need-based grant assistance if the student is required by his or her school to attend summer school or will be able to graduate early by attending.

-- Visiting/transient or transient students are not eligible to receive Vanderbilt institutional assistance administered by the Office of Student Financial Aid.
+- Visiting or transient students are not eligible to receive Vanderbilt institutional assistance administered by the Office of Student Financial Aid.

 What if I decide to drop all my classes once I am enrolled for Summer School?

-- Students who withdraw from the University for any reason after the beginning of a term may be entitled to a partial refund in accordance with a schedule available from the Office of Student Accounts, 100 Baker Building, and from the Registrar of each school.
-For details on the refund schedule, consult: http://www.vanderbilt.edu/stuaccts/undergraduate/summer-refund.php
+- Students who withdraw from the university for any reason after the beginning of a term may be entitled to a partial refund in accordance with a schedule available from the Office of Student Accounts.

-- Students who withdraw from all of their summer courses must complete the appropriate withdrawal paper work available in their Registrar's Office.
+- Students who withdraw from all of their summer courses must complete the appropriate withdrawal paper work through their school's dean's office.

 How do I pay my bill?